vjayanth/Github-Search-Using-github-api/README.md

 This Repository uses http://julitogtu.com and made some changes in the code to show contributor image and follow the contributor.

-**To run the code in local host first step is to keep the github personal token in node serverapp.js file otherwise you will see the below error after running node serverapp.js
+**To run the code in local host first step is to keep the github personal token in node serverapp.js file otherwise you will see the below error after running node serverapp.js after cloning the repo.

 Error: